jansimkhada/Global_Energy_Consumption_Analysis/README.md

 Deliverables

-Global_Energy_Consumption_Analysis.xlsx (Excel workbook with structured data, analysis, and visualizations)
+Global_Energy_Consumption_Analysis.xlsx - Excel workbook with structured data, analysis, and visualizations

-Summary_Presentation.pdf (Concise presentation of the methodology, findings, and insights)
+Summary_Presentation.pdf - Concise presentation of the methodology, findings, and insights

 How to Use This Project